homalg-project/homalg_project/README.md

 A big part of the project is already distributed with [GAP](https://www.gap-system.org/).
 The yet undeposited packages and the tested development versions of all packages can be downloaded from the project GitHub homepage.

 The core part of the project is the [homalg package](https://homalg-project.github.io/homalg_project/homalg/).
-It provides an abstract structure and algorithms for abelian categories.
+It provides an abstract structure and algorithms for abelian categories up to spectral sequences of multigraded complexes.

-The [other packages](https://homalg-project.github.io/homalg_project/) of the homalg project implement data structures and algorithms for several mathematical objects, like modules over graded rings or toric varieties.
+The [other packages](https://homalg-project.github.io/homalg_project/) of the homalg project implement data structures and algorithms for several mathematical objects, like modules over graded rings.

 This [slideshow](images/homalg-project.pdf) visualizes the interdependency of most of the packages in this repository: